dempe/pinterest-java/README.md

 ### Initialization

-- Construct a new Pinterest SDK
+- Construct a new Pinterest SDK:
 ```java
  final Pinterest pinterest = new Pinterest("<INSERT_YOUR_PINTEREST_ACCESS_TOKEN>");
 ```